 At each control interval, the generated C code computes f and b as:

 xq is the vector of plant and disturbance model states estimated by the Kalman filter.

 ml is the manipulated variable move from the previous control interval.

 vp is the sequence of measured disturbance signals across the prediction horizon.

 rp is the sequence of reference signals across the prediction horizon.

 command generates these matrices and returns them in

-You can generate code for MPC controllers that use a custom QP solver written in either C or Embedded MATLAB®.
+You can generate code for linear MPC controllers that use a custom QP solver written in C or MATLAB code.
 The controller calls this solver in place of the built-in QP solver at each control interval.

 For an example, see Simulate and Generate Code for MPC Controller with Custom QP Solver.
 For more information on custom QP solvers, see Custom QP Solver.